 Clearly, we are all born with certain inborn musical abilities.
 Like so many potentials in the child, however, natural music aptitude cannot flourish without a sufficiently rich environment.
 Music, like language, is a complex, learned skill that requires support.
 It takes time to develop basic music competence and create the mental structure for understanding and categorizing music.
 It’s important for children to be exposed to a wide range of song styles, tonalities, and meters throughout early childhood, and to have many opportunities to experiment and actively play with music.

 A vital, engaged relationship with music at a young age creates the structures for music-learning and forms the basis for a lifelong love of music.
 Experiencing a wide repertoire expands one’s appreciation and sense of musical expression.
 Exposure to many different sounds makes them more familiar; and because we can recognize and categorize the familiar, music memory is enhanced.
 Best of all, that mental chest of drawers will be solidly built.
-With the ability to reach in and find a piece of music whenever she likes, a child can be an independent music-maker for life.
+With the ability to reach in and find a piece of music whenever they like, a child can be an independent music-maker for life.